List of lagomorphs

-Lagomorpha is divided into two families: Leporidae, comprising the hares and rabbits; and Ochotonidae, or the pikas.
-The 64 extant species of Leporidae are divided into 11 genera, though the majority of the species are placed into Lepus (hares) and Sylvilagus (cottontail rabbits); the 29 extant species of Ochotonidae are grouped into a single genus, Ochotona.
+Lagomorpha is divided into two families: Leporidae, comprising the rabbits and hares; and Ochotonidae, or the pikas.
+The 64 extant species of Leporidae are divided into 11 genera, though the majority of the species are placed into Sylvilagus (cottontail rabbits) and Lepus (hares); the 29 extant species of Ochotonidae are grouped into a single genus, Ochotona.
 The exact organization of the species is not fixed, with many recent proposals made based on molecular phylogenetic analysis.
 No lagomorph species have recently gone extinct, though some species are endangered and the riverine rabbit is critically endangered.